 East Central Florida and the Treasure Coast are home to key assets to U.S. national security, such as Patrick Space Force Base, NASA, and the Navy’s Air Warfare Center.
 Acute shocks from threats like flooding, heat waves, and rising seas can harmfully impact military readiness at these installations.
 Coordinated partnerships between the public and private sectors are key to making bases and adjacent communities resilient to climate-related threats.

 Join the American Security Project and the East Central Florida Regional Planning Council, in partnership with the Nature Conservancy, for a panel discussion on military base resilience to climate change related threats and local resilience and mitigation efforts.
-Panelists include Vice Admiral Kevin Green, USN (Ret.), Brevard County Commissioner Bryan Lober, and Space Florida’s Vice President of Government & External Relations, Dale Ketcham.
+Congressman Michael Waltz (R-FL) will provide initial remarks that will be followed by the panel.
+Panelists include Vice Admiral Kevin Green, USN (Ret.), Brevard County Commissioner Bryan Lober, City of Orlando Commissioner Tony Ortiz, and Space Florida’s Vice President of Government & External Relations, Dale Ketcham.
 Our panelists will discuss the nature of the threats to local national security installations as well as the federal programs available for local communities to improve climate change preparedness and offset the cost of resilience projects.

 Thank you to our partners.